Skip to content

 JWT serialization involves transforming the three core components of a JWT (Header, Payload, Signature) into a single, compact, URL-safe string.
 Base64 URL encoding is used instead of standard Base64 because it doesn’t include characters like +, /, or =, making it safe to use directly in URLs and HTTP headers without requiring further encoding.

-To use the built-in .NET support, ensure you have the following package installed:
+To use these methods, ensure you have the following package installed:

 Terminal window